aws/aws-sdk-js-v3/clients/node/client-cloudfront-node/README.md

     /**an object specifying CloudFrontOriginAccessIdentityConfig*/ }
 };
-const createCloudFrontOriginAccessIdentity2019_03_26Command = new CreateCloudFrontOriginAccessIdentity2019_03_26Command(
+const createCloudFrontOriginAccessIdentityCommand = new CreateCloudFrontOriginAccessIdentityCommand( params
-  params
 );
 cloudFront
-  .send(createCloudFrontOriginAccessIdentity2019_03_26Command)
+  .send(createCloudFrontOriginAccessIdentityCommand)
   .then(data => {
     // do something
   })